Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Reasoning Principle and Examples

 \subsection{On Completeness}

-Our proof rule is not complete in the strict sense.
+Our proof rule is not complete in the strict sense, i.e., cannot prove the exact lower bound for every equation system.
 For example, our approach is unable to prove that the termination probability of the unbiased random walk (of dimension \( 1 \)) is \( 1 \).
 Let \( E \) be the equation describing the termination of the unbiased random walk.
 Since \( \probone > \nu \interpret{E'} \) for any strict under-approximation \( E' < E \), we have to choose \( E' = E \).
 Any prefixed point \( u \) of \( E \) satisfies \( u \ge \probone \) as \( \probone \) is the least fixed-point, so a \( u \)-ranking supermartingale of \( E \) is a ranking submartingale for the unbiased random walk, but such a ranking submartingale does not exist (because the unbiased random walk does not exhibit positive almost-sure termination).